|

 David Knechtges' translation of Yang Xiong's biography in the Han Shu6 mentions the qin several times.
 First there is a reference to Boya in Yang Xiong's poem Refuting Sorrow.7 There are also references to the impossibility of playing qin without sound8 following popular tastes,9 and a further reference to Boya.10 However, there seems to be no mention of his Qin Qing Ying.

-Yang Xiong's Qin Qing Ying is #9 in Qinshu Cunmu, which gives some details about it and about Yang Xiong, saying it is included in two book collections.11.
-It is also quoted in Yuefu Shiji (see below.
+Yang Xiong's Qin Qing Ying is #9 in Qinshu Cunmu, which gives some details about it and about Yang Xiong,11 adding that it is included in two book collections.12 It is also quoted in Yuefu Shiji (see below).

 Yuefu Shiji quotes Qin Qing Ying in several places, including: